xparagon/hessdalen_org/README.md

 The prototype is here: https://proto-hessdalen.fred.technology/

 Note: you have to choose something to get a page! and some topics has no content!

+Bug: changing language do NOT show pictures - should but don't!?